ObamaCare Subsidies

 • You do have to pay back tax credits, but only up to the repayment limits (see below).

-• If you don’t know how much you’ll make (because you are self-employed or seasonal variations for example), then you should consider taking only part of the tax credit upfront to avoid repayment.
+• If your income varies (due to self-employment or seasonal work), consider taking only part of the tax credit upfront to avoid potential repayments.

-• The above being said, if you want the best value, report low, understand that you are reporting MAGI income after deductions, get a “Silver plan,” and be prepared to pay back excess tax credits on your income taxes using form 8962.
+• For the best value, report lower income, understand MAGI deductions, choose a “Silver plan,” and be prepared to repay any excess tax credits with your tax return using form 8962.

-• Do adjust your information during the year to ensure you get the right cost assistance, but consider simply paying back excess credits if you know this will result in you losing cost assistance.
+• Adjust your income information throughout the year to get the right cost assistance, but you may prefer to pay back excess credits if it helps retain assistance.

 What is a Subsidy?

-A health care subsidy (cost assistance) lowers the amount you spend on your monthly premium (via advanced premium tax credits) or reduces your out-of-pocket costs for things like copays, coinsurance, deductibles, and out-of-pocket maximums (cost-sharing reduction).
-Subsidies are “subsidized” by the federal government and are paid for through taxes.
+A health care subsidy (cost assistance) helps lower the amount you pay for your monthly premium (through advanced premium tax credits) or reduces your out-of-pocket costs for expenses like copays, coinsurance, deductibles, and out-of-pocket maximums (cost-sharing reduction).
+These subsidies are funded by the federal government and paid for through taxes.

 Who is Eligible For Subsidies Under ObamaCare?

-Subsidy eligibility is based on income for all legal residents in the US.
-However, anyone who has access to affordable employer-based health insurance, who is eligible for Medicare, or who is incarcerated will not be able to get subsidies.
-Other restrictions apply.
+Subsidy eligibility is based on income for all legal U.S. residents.
+However, individuals who have access to affordable employer-based health insurance, are eligible for Medicare, or are incarcerated cannot receive subsidies.
+Other restrictions may apply.

-During open enrollment, Americans making under 400% of the federal poverty level (FPL) can get a type of subsidy called advanced premium tax credits.
-Tax credits lower premium costs.
-Those making less than 250% FPL can get cost-sharing reduction subsidies to lower out-of-pocket costs.
-Those making less than 138% FPL (in some states) may be eligible for Medicaid (which subsidizes both premiums and cost-sharing).
-Subsidies are only available through your State’s health insurance marketplace.
+During open enrollment, Americans making under 400% of the federal poverty level (FPL) can receive advanced premium tax credits to lower premium costs.
+Those with incomes below 250% FPL can access cost-sharing reduction subsidies to reduce out-of-pocket expenses.
+Additionally, individuals earning less than 138% FPL (in states that expanded Medicaid) may qualify for Medicaid, which helps subsidize both premiums and cost-sharing.
+Subsidies are only available through your state’s health insurance marketplace.

 Do I Qualify For ObamaCare’s Cost Assistance Subsidies?

-Any legal resident under 65 making between 100%-400% of the Federal Poverty Level qualifies for cost assistance as long as they don’t have access to affordable employer coverage.
-Subsidies are only offered on Health Insurance Marketplace plans.
+Any legal resident under 65 making between 100%-400% of the Federal Poverty Level qualifies for cost assistance, as long as they don’t have access to affordable employer coverage.
+Subsidies are only available for Health Insurance Marketplace plans.

-The best way to see if you qualify for subsidies is to simply find your state’s marketplace or the Federal Marketplace–HealthCare.Gov–and fill out an application.
-Applying doesn’t lock you into buying health insurance, but it will give you an idea of your options.
+The best way to see if you qualify for subsidies is to visit your state’s marketplace or the Federal Marketplace–HealthCare.Gov–and fill out an application.
+Applying does not obligate you to purchase health insurance, but it will give you an idea of your options.

 You can also use our Subsidy Calculator to learn more.

-REMEMBER: While qualified health insurance agents, brokers, and providers can help you see if you qualify for cost assistance subsidies and can help you sign up for a Marketplace plan, subsidies are only available for plans offered on your state’s marketplace.
+REMEMBER: While qualified health insurance agents, brokers, and providers can help determine if you qualify for cost assistance subsidies and assist you in signing up for a Marketplace plan, subsidies are only available for plans offered on your state’s marketplace.
 Keep reading to learn more about how cost assistance works with the Affordable Care Act.

 Marketplace Subsidies and Open Enrollment